mangila/ensure4j/README.md

 # ensure4j

-Ensure4j is an implementation of the precondition pattern in Java.
+Ensure4j is a direct implementation of the precondition pattern in Java.
+It's a lightweight library with no external dependencies.

 There is also support for functional programming pipelines and Java Streams.